g-ser/wavelength-assignment/README.md

        * If d is NOT true then go to step e
     5. Terminate the algorithm

+#### Notes
++ You have to have installed the networkX package to run the python scripts included in this repository.
+NetworkX package is used for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.
+For more information about the installation of NetworkX please press [here](http://networkx.github.io/documentation/latest/index.html),
++ In order to test the scripts you can run the [testongivengraph.py](https://github.com/g-ser/wavelength-assignment/blob/master/testongivengraph.py) script which is the basis for the Illustrative Example that follows.
++ After you have downloaded on your pc all the scripts included in the current repository, you can modify [testongivengraph.py](https://github.com/g-ser/wavelength-assignment/blob/master/testongivengraph.py) script in order to use your own graph and your own lightpaths as inputs to the algorithms (in this way you can further test whether the scripts lead to reasonable solutions)

 ## Illustrative Example
 An example will be presented below in order to illustrate how the wavelength assignment works.
 By running the script named as [testongivengraph.py](https://github.com/g-ser/wavelength-assignment/blob/master/testongivengraph.py), the results shown below are derived.
 In the example below, the auxiliary graph is colored using both coloring in degree order and then coloring in alternate order.
 Also, in both cases, we estimate the number of colors that are going to be used.